albertattard/java-boot-camp/docs/11-collections/01-arrays/00-index.md

 }
 ```

-Be very careful with covariance as this can lead to unforseen problems.
-Consider teh following example.
+Be very careful with covariance as this can lead to unforeseen problems.
+Consider the following example.

 {% include custom/compile_but_throws.html e="ArrayStoreException" %}